brurez/bsc-adv-db-midterm/report.md

 - modulation

 #### 3NF
-The column "Nationality" depends exclusively on the column "Composer" because it represents the country where the composer was born.
+The column "Nationality", representing the country where the composer was born, depends exclusively on the column "Composer".
 In this case we have a transitive dependency between "music_id" and "nationality" in the form "music_id" -> "composer" -> "nationality" For this reason we have to move the columns "Composer" and "Nationality" to a separate table.